About the Charles F. Cummings New Jersey Information Center

 On January 18, 2006, The Newark Public Library’s New Jersey Information Center was renamed the Charles F. Cummings New Jersey Information Center.

-See below for information about the collections.
+See below for information about the collections & tips for genealogical research.

 The book collection (searched via the catalog) includes a variety of popular as well as scholarly items, including theses and dissertations.
 The backbone of the historical collection includes municipal, county, local and regional histories covering all parts of the state.
 Enriching the materials are bibliographies, an author and imprint collection, and fiction set in New Jersey.
 We are particularly strong in the 300s and 900s: social science and history.
 We also carry the New Jersey Statutes Annotated for people doing basic legal research.

 There are 2500 maps, historical and current, bound and on film, searchable in a card file in the CFCNJIC reading room.
 We also have Sanborn maps for the state on microfilm, along with other fire insurance atlases for Newark and Essex County in hard copy.